The Human Error in Cybersecurity

 On a warm November morning in 2017, Uber had finally announced a breach it concealed for an entire year where personal information and license plates of 600,000 drivers and personal data of 57 million users had been compromised.
 Uber tried to negotiate and retrieve the data without notifying those affected and even paid a ransom of USD 100,000 (registered as a bug bounty).
 One of the top unicorns was being exposed by two external individuals who gained access to the information stored in the third-party cloud service.
 How did it happen?
 Should we blame the cloud provider?
 Definitely not.

 Uber had been lacking the cloud access control that prevented unauthorized access.
 Just the concealment of the breach alone cost the company $148 mil and, as in many cases, the loss in revenue, market value, damage to reputation and legal costs are very difficult to calculate as they expand on a rolling basis.
-An astonishing statistic indicates that cybercrimes collectively have yielded at least $1.5 trillion in profits for the criminals annually.
+Just a few days ago, Uber again experienced a cybersecurity issue, as a hacker was able to breach the company’s internal network.

+An astonishing statistic indicates that cybercrimes collectively have yielded at least $1.5 trillion in profits for criminals annually.
 Since 2010, we have seen a sharp rise in the coverage of cyberattacks in the media such as Mossack Fonseca, Equifax, Marriott, and National Health Service to name a few.
 Cybercrime has been a substantial threat to companies and individuals for a few decades now, and it is only in the past few years that the topic gained adequate coverage.
-For instance, in 2013 MI5 had presented astounding statistics regarding far Eastern espionage groups spying on the established western firms.
+For instance, MI5 had presented astounding statistics regarding far Eastern espionage groups spying on established western firms.
 One group had nearly 500 targets and had gained access to IT systems for an average of 365 days, with the longest period being 4 years.

 Cyber Training